Time and Location

 To be successful in this course you must demonstrate a consistent ability to:

 * Accessible Instructional for Educators is an online module available through the Queen's University Equity Office Accessibility Hub at: http://www.queensu.ca/equity/training.html

 Regularly assigned readings will often serve as the basis for class discussion.
 You are expected to come to class fully prepared to engage in the discussions.

 | Graduate Students

-This is a credit course, offered on a pass-fail grading system.
-Registration requires the instructor’s permission and the course may not be used to meet program requirements unless explicitly approved by the student's department.
+Please complete an Academic Change Form and take it to the Centre for Teaching and Learning (B176 Mackintosh Corry) for instructor approval once you have signed approval from your supervisor.
+This is a credit course, offered on a pass-fail basis.
+The course may not be used to meet program requirements unless explicitly approved by the student's department.